-The lower increases in gsn found in planting groups under strong competitive pressure could also be a result of ineffective separation of competitors’ root zones.
+The smaller increases in gsn found in planting groups under strong competitive pressure could also be a result of ineffective separation of competitors’ root zones.
 Upon completion of the experiment, high levels of root zone overlap were observed in containers with C-C and C-B trees.
 Because of shared root zones, increasing rates of gsn may not have been an effective method for these trees to limit their competitors accessible water supply through hydraulic redistribution.
 C-X-C trees could have better utilized nighttime stomatal conductance as a means for competitive hydraulic redistribution because their roots did not occupy the same space as their competitors as closely as the trees in C-C and C-B groups.
 Thus, C-X-C plants could more effectively move water farther away from competitors’ roots.
 The patterns of high gsn rates among C-X-C trees under different drought variables supports the hypothesis that gsn was a competitive water-use strategy for the C-X-C trees.
 In this experiment, it appears that gsn increases with drought to a moderate stress level, then decreases in severe water stress treatments.

 The observed gsn increases in response to moderate water limitation in this experiment are opposite of previously documented trends (Chowdhury et al., 2022).
 Contrary to our findings, previous studies have reported decreasing gsn with extreme water stress (Cavender-Bares et al., 2007; Cirelli et al., 2016).
 Increases in gsn throughout our drought experiment could potentially be the result of a leaf aging signal.
 Several studies have found decreasing stomatal responsiveness with age in Populus species (Reich, 1984; Marks & Lechowicz, 2007).
 This decrease in stomatal responsiveness could have resulted in greater stomatal apertures at night over time, despite increased water stress.
 One possible adaptive mechanism driving our observed increases in gsn with drought could relate to leaf cooling (Fig. S9).
 It has been proposed that leaf cooling through nighttime transpiration could benefit the plant by reducing carbon losses from nighttime respiration (Couple-Ledru et al., 2016, Wang et al., 2021).
 As evaporative cooling lowers leaf temperatures, temperature-dependent respiration rates also decrease, which in turn saves carbon photosynthate for subsequent growth.
 Therefore, this carbon benefit could be maximized in water-stressed conditions by increasing transpiration-induced leaf cooling.

 We found limited and mixed evidence between gsn and growth and plant performance metrics (Fricke, 2019).
 No significant correlation between gsn and growth metrics was observed in this experiment, although we note the duration of the experiment may partially account for this (Kupper et al., 2021).
 Solo C trees had the largest shoot biomass and leaf area measurements of all the trees, indicating that competition likely limited tree growth in competition treatments.
 When trees exhibited high gsn, they tended to have higher rates of photosynthesis the following day (Fig. 3b), which is consistent with prior research of gsn across species (Yu et al. 2019).
-This pattern may be due to leaf or stomatal anatomy that favors stomatal conductance at night and during the day.
+This pattern may be due to leaf or stomatal anatomy that favors stomatal conductance at night and during the day (Chieppa et al. 2021).
 When assimilation rate was compared to gsn/gsd, a negative relationship indicated that higher rates of gsn relative to gsd were correlated with less photosynthesis (p<2 e-16; Fig. S6).
 In sum, at least in this short-term experimental setting, we found relatively little evidence to suggest that higher rates of gsn during drought confer a growth advantage over competitors, although gsn may aide plants in surviving water stress.